PrestaShop/docs/src/content/1.7/development/architecture/migration-guide/forms/settings-forms.md

 ## Introduction

-In PrestaShop, there are a lot of settings which requires some unified handling of them.
-To move the settings creation and update out of controllers the following parts are being used:
+In PrestaShop, there are a lots of settings forms that require a unified way to handle of them.
+To move the settings creation and update out of controllers the following components are being used:

-* _Form data provider_ - responsible for options data retrieval and saving the data.
+* **Form Data Provider** - responsible for options data retrieval and saving the data.
-* _Form handler_ - responsible for building the form.
+* **Form Handler** - responsible for building the form.

 ## Form Data Providers